 Defaults

-By default, MeetGeek joins all your scheduled Zoom calls found in your calendar.
-In addition to the meetings you host, MeetGeek also automatically joins meetings where you are not the host.
-Please note that, in many cases, the Notetaker still needs to be admitted into the call by the host of the Zoom meeting.
+By default, MeetGeek joins all scheduled Zoom calls found in your calendar — both meetings you host and meetings where you're not the host.
+In many cases the Notetaker still needs to be admitted into the call by the Zoom host.

-Note: MeetGeek does not automatically join instant Zoom meetings which are not present in the connected Calendar anymore.
-The Zoom native integration will probably be available again soon.
-To record an instant Zoom meeting with MeetGeek now, copy the join link and paste it into the form on the Upcoming meetings page.
+To record an instant Zoom meeting now, copy the join link and paste it into the form on the Upcoming Meetings page or the Chrome Extension.

-Note: If you want to disable MeetGeek for all your Zoom calls, uncheck the Zoom checkbox from the Settings page.
+Note: To disable MeetGeek for all your Zoom calls, select Don't join under Automatic Join on the Settings page.

 Zoom link validation

-In order to be recognized by MeetGeek, the provided join link must have one of the following forms:
+To be recognized by MeetGeek, the join link must be one of the following forms:

 Classic and Vanity links: *zoom.us/j/*